anne-marieke/iXpeditieMaatwerk/README.md

 * source code can be found in platforms/ios and platforms/android.
 Open in it as you would code for any other app.
 * Connect the mobile device to the same internet network as the server

+### Deployment ###
+* In the src/assets/javascript/connection.js replace in the function autoConnect() config.host from localhost to the ip adress of the smartfox server